January 21, 2015

 7. Being a woman.
 The woman must dance as a woman, not impassive robot.
 She must dance with passion and feelings.
 She must make the man feel comfortable holding her in his arms and enjoy her presence.
 She must willingly show her softness, gentleness, affaction, and seduction.
 She understands that her femininity and attraction are the reason why he enjoys dancing with her rather than a man.
 By being a woman, she can bring out the best in a man and be rewarded fully as a result.

-In conclusion, gender roles, embedded in the nature and essence of the dance, play a vital role in tango, and should not be dismissed.
+In conclusion, gender roles, embedded in the nature of this dance, play a vital role in tango, and should not be dismissed.
 The distinctions between masculine and feminine roles reflect the biological, psychological, and emotional differences between the sexes.
 This duality enhances the beauty, charm, richness, and depth of tango.
-Attempts to neutralize or reverse these roles, although professedly politically correct, violate human nature and undermine the value of the dance, therefore are not beneficial to tango.
-(See The Gender Expression in Tango.)
+Attempts to neutralize or reverse these roles, although professedly politically correct, violate human nature and undermine the essence and value of the dance, therefore are not beneficial to tango (see The Gender Expression in Tango).